yaksh-fanshawe/shortkut/README.md

     - Allowing user to search for various locations and view it on map.
     - Allowing user to Select services.
     - Allowing user to find available slots and choosing desired slot from it.
+    - Allowing user to confirm the order and submit it from app
+    - Allowing user to view their past orders and current orders
+    - Allowing user to set reminders about their upcoming appointments
+    - Allowing user to review after having service